 - Place the walnuts, almonds, hemp seeds, dates, coconut, ginger, nutmeg, cinnamon, and sea salt into a 12-cup food processor.
 Pulse until the dates have been blended in, and only small pieces of the nuts remain.

 - Drain the soaked pineapple, and roughly chop it.
-Add the pineapple and vanilla extract to the food processor and process until the pineapple is blended in, and the mixture is like a thick cookie dough.
+Add the pineapple, vanilla extract, and cooled cooked carrots to the food processor and process until the pineapple is blended in, and the mixture is like a thick cookie dough.

 - Form the energy bites as desired.
 I roll mine into 2 tablespoon/1 ounce energy bites and roll them in additional shredded coconut.